-As mystery writers, murder is our business.
-As cozy mystery writers, so is wordplay.
-And that is primarily how this dish came about.
-Back in 2009, my husband and I were writing Roast Mortem, a book that pays tribute to the FDNY, which has a long history of Irish pride.
-During our collaboration, we joked about what might happen if we "loaded" the colcannon.
+When you're writing mysteries, murder is your business.
+When you're writing cozy mysteries, so is wordplay.
+And that is how this dish came about.
+My husband and I were writing one of our Coffeehouse Mysteries, Roast Mortem, a book that pays tribute to the FDNY, which has a long history of Irish pride.
+During our collaboration, we joked about what might happen if we "loaded" the colcannon...

 Wait, we thought, why not